Five U.N. soldiers killed in central Mali attack

-BAMAKO Five United Nations peacekeepers from Togo were killed and one other was seriously injured in an ambush in central Mali on Sunday, the United Nations said.
+BAMAKO Five United Nations peacekeepers were killed and one other seriously injured in an ambush in central Mali on Sunday, the United Nations said.

-The soldiers of the U.N.
-Multidimensional Integrated Stabilisation Mission in Mali (MINUSMA) were in a convoy which was attacked 30 kilometres (19 miles) west of Sevaré, the U.N. said.
+A convoy of soldiers in the U.N.
+Multidimensional Integrated Stabilisation Mission in Mali (MINUSMA) was attacked 30 kilometers (19 miles) west of Sevaré, the U.N. said.

-"I condemn in the strongest terms this despicable crime," said MINUSMA head Mahamat Saleh Annadif.
+"I condemn in the strongest terms this despicable crime," said MINUSMA head Mahamat Saleh Annadif, adding that it constituted "crimes against humanity under international law".

 MINUSMA and French forces have been stationed in northern Mali for three years since separatists joined jihadists to seize the region from the government in Bamako.

-The militants have staged a series of high profile attacks in the past year, mainly in the north of the country, but also in neighbouring Burkina Faso and Ivory Coast.
+The militants have staged a series of high profile attacks in the past year, mainly in the north of the country, but also in neighboring Burkina Faso and Ivory Coast.

 A peace accord signed last year was meant to bring stability to the region, but attacks against the U.N. mission, Malian military and civilians are still frequent.

-(Reporting By Adama Diarra and Tiemoko Diallo; Writing by Edward McAllister; Editing by Andrew Bolton)
+(Reporting By Adama Diarra and Tiemoko Diallo; writing by Edward McAllister; editing by Gareth Jones)